Helensburgh Glow Worm Tunnel: History

 In 2001, Helensburgh Landcare was awarded a Centenary of Federation grant allowing them to transform the site into a historical attraction.
-To recreate a realistic tunnel, the ground was lay with ballast and then parts of the original train track taken from the colliery side of the tunnel were put down in place of the original line.
+To recreate a realistic tunnel, the ground was laid with ballast and then parts of the original train track taken from the colliery side of the tunnel were put down in place of the original line.
 Landcare also restored what was left of the original ‘Helensburgh Station’ sign, found in a gully close to the area.

-Over the years, the site became frequented with locals, historians, tourists and photographers as well as colonies of glow worms.
-In 2012, the station sign was vandalised and removed, restored and reinstalled in 2015.
+Over the years, the site became frequented by locals, historians, tourists, and photographers as well as colonies of glow worms.
+In 2012, the station sign was vandalised and removed, restored, and reinstalled in 2015.
 Within 18 months the sign was vandalised again.

 In June 2018, a fence and gate were installed at the site in response to complaints made to the NSW Department of Industry, to discourage vandalism and destruction of the site and glow worm colony.

 On 21 December 2018 a new reserve was issued by the NSW Government that marked the Metropolitan Tunnel and Helensburgh Tunnel had been set aside for "passive recreation, heritage purposes, environmental protection".
-Whilst Crown Lands retained ownership of the tunnels, this reserve appointed Helensburgh and District Landcare Group Inc as crown land manager, giving the group responsibility of the tunnels.
+Whilst Crown Lands retained ownership of the tunnels, this reserve appointed Helensburgh and District Landcare Group Inc as crown land managers, giving the group responsibility for the tunnels.
 Their first act as land management was to officially name the reserve, ‘Helensburgh Station Reserve’.

-In early 2019, the group decided to close the Metropolitan tunnel off from would-be visitors from 7 January to 3 February, by locking the fence and blocking access to the tunnel for conservation purposes.
+In early 2019, the group decided to close the Metropolitan Tunnel off from would-be visitors from 7 January to 3 February, by locking the fence and blocking access to the tunnel for conservation purposes.